NEW: Learn SwiftData for free with my all-new book! >>

 For example, a linear gradient goes in one direction, so we provide it with a start and end point like this:

-The inner Gradient type used there can also be provided with gradient stops, which let you specify both a color and how far along the gradient the color should be used.
+We can also provide that with gradient stops, which let you specify both a color and how far along the gradient the color should be used.
 For example, we could specify that our gradient should be white from the start up to 45% of the available space, then black from 55% of the available space onwards:

 Gradient.Stop(color: .white, location: 0.45),